seaSharkDenis/train-booking-db/README.md

 ### Train Booking Management System

+The Train Booking Management System is an open-source project designed to help learners understand how to manage and structure databases effectively in the context of a real-world application.
+The system aims to simulate the process of booking train tickets, managing customer data, and handling reservation details.
+Learners will gain hands-on experience with database design, including creating tables, defining relationships, and understanding normalization principles.

 ### Objective
 This challenge is designed to help learners understand and implement database design principles, including:
 1. Structuring tables for efficient data management.